Wednesday, April 1, 2026

 CIWT can't ignore it, especially when it is here in the Bay Area.
 So, Ciwt will be tuned in later today and is (foolishly) predicting the Seahawks by 14 or more points*.
 'Catch' you later with results.....

 *Evening now and Seahawks won by 16.
-Never did get that walk in; the game was a defensive (ie, low scoring) so Ciwt had extended time for her Sunday home capers.
+Never did get that walk in; the game was a defensive (ie, low scoring) one so Ciwt had extended time for her Sunday home capers.
 PS - San Francisco looked beautiful and surprised many who had been reading all the cesspool stories that have blanketed the media for the past several years.
 So, Ciwt calls a win for us.

 Saturday, February 7, 2026